MooersLab/writingLogTemplateInOrg/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-# Writing project log template in org-mode
+# Writing project log template in org-mode: A space for metacognition and storing metadata about one writing project

+## Problem addressed

+This template addresses the problem of cluttering the writing project document with notes about decisions made and plans for the work.
+This template provides a safe place for notes that often get deleted or lost upon manuscript submission.
+These notes serve as a valuable resource for addressing questions from reviewers and readers.
+They are also a valuable source of ideas for future papers and grant applications.

 ## What is this?
-A space for metacognition and storing metadata about one writing project

 Use this template to store, in one document outside your writing project's main document (e.g., journal article, grant application, book chapter, book, lecture notes, seminar notes, talk notes, poster notes), the data and the thinking behind your writing project.
-This document is meant to be specific to one project; create a separate document for additional projects.
+This document is meant to be specific to one project.
-This template addresses the problem of cluttering the writing project document with notes about decisions made and plans for the work.
-This template provides a safe place for notes that often get deleted or lost upon manuscript submission.
+It helps you maintain a sharp focus on the project in front of you for a few hours while ignoring all other projects and worries.
+Create a separate document for additional projects.

+## How does it differ from the accountability tool of the same name?

+This writing log is different from the writing accountability tool that is also called a writing log.
+The accountability tool is where you record the time that you spent on each of your writing projects on a given day.
+There is support in this document for tracking word count, but I find it kind of pointless because the word count plateaus pretty quickly.
+It can be difficult to monitor the number of words added and deleted during editing sessions, which make up the majority of the time spent on a research article.
+It's better to record the number of minutes spent on a particular writing project on a given day to track progress.

+## How to use this tool?

 Use this writing log in parallel to the main writing project document to support these workflows: